Dynamic cluster configuration

 Dynamic configuration allows running dynamic nodes by configuring them centrally without manually distributing files across the nodes.
 YDB acts as a configuration management system, providing tools for reliable storage, versioning, and delivery of configurations, as well as a DSL (Domain Specific Language) for overriding parts of the configuration for specific groups of nodes.
 The configuration is a YAML document and is an extended version of the static configuration:

-• The configuration description is moved to the config field
+- The configuration description is moved to the

-• The metadata field is added for validation and versioning
+field is added for validation and versioning - The

 This configuration is uploaded to the cluster, where it is reliably stored and delivered to each dynamic node upon startup.
 Certain settings are updated on the fly without restarting nodes.
 Using dynamic configuration, you can centrally solve the following tasks: